ezsystems/ezpublish-docker/README.md

 ## Project goal

-Aims to cover the following internal and later external user stories:
+To make sure same environment can be used across every all steps from developer, QA, support to production further aims to cover the following internal and later external user stories:

 1. Single server for internal Product Development use _(more or less in order)_:
  - As a PM I want a Virtual machine for eZ Platform